Betsy Johnson: Oregon Senate

 Joan Dukes, a member of the Oregon Senate, was appointed to the Northwest Power and Conservation Council by Governor Ted Kulongoski in 2004.
 Johnson announced on November 24, 2004, that she was interested in replacing Dukes in the state senate.
 Johnson, Bill Blank, and Emil Nyberg were nominated by the Columbia County Democratic Committee as possible options to replace Dukes.
 County commissioners from Columbia, Clatsop, Multnomah, Tillamook, and Washington counties voted unanimously on January 19, 2005, to appoint Johnson and she was sworn in on January 20.
 Brad Witt was selected to replace her in the state house.

 She defeated Republican nominee Don Fell and Constitution nominee Robert J. Simmering in the 2006 election.
 She defeated Republican nominee Bob Horning in the 2010 election.
 Howard Dean, the former chair of the Democratic National Committee, called for Johnson to be replaced after she voted with the Republicans against voter registration legislation in 2013.
-She defeated independent candidate Andrew Kaza, Constitution nominee Ekstrom, and Libertarian nominee Perry Roll in the 2014 election.
+She defeated Independent Party of Oregon nominee Andrew Kaza, Constitution nominee Ekstrom, and Libertarian nominee Perry Roll in the 2014 election.
 She won the Democratic, Republican, and Independent nominations, with write-in votes in the Republican and Independent primaries, and defeated Constitution nominee Ray Biggs in the 2018 election.

 During her tenure in the state senate she served on the Rules committee and co-chaired the Ways and Means committee.
 An ethics investigation was launched against her on June 22, 2007, as she did not report profits of $119,000 from selling property connected to legislation she sponsored and she later paid a $600 fine.
 She was later investigated by the Federal Bureau of Investigation.
 Due to the Democrats' narrow control of the state senate she had a controlling swing vote and blocked legislation.

 She endorsed Dennis Richardson, the Republican nominee for Oregon Secretary of State, in the 2016 election.
 She and Witt were removed from the executive committee of the Democratic Party of Oregon due to their support of Richardson.
 Lee Beyer, Johnson, and Arnie Roblan called for United States Senators Wyden and Jeff Merkley to support President Donald Trump's appointment of Ryan Bounds to the United States Court of Appeals for the Ninth Circuit.

 Johnson hit a driver with her car in 2013, resulting in Betsy Johnson spending six months in a wheelchair and not fully recovering until 2019.
 She was sued by the driver in 2015, but Johnson's lawyers argued the lawsuit was frivolous, and a violation of the Oregon Constitution due to her being in transit to her complete her duties as an elected official.
 The lawsuit was subsequently dismissed.